How to Transition From FTE to Self-Employed (Guide)

 - An identifiable, sellable talent?

-- Tenacity and resiliency?
+- Tenacity and resilience?

-- Confidence in abilities?
+- Confidence in your skills and abilities?

-- Focus on what’s important?
+- Initiative and a clear focus on what’s important?

 - Integrity?